rustbridge/rusty-snake-book/src/4-InitCanvas.md

 # Initializing the Canvas

-Our game needs a canvas.
+Our game needs a canvas, where all the games graphic is rendered.
 Let's initialize it.

 ## Functions and variables